richardadonnell/Upwork-Job-Scraper/README.md

 3. Click the "Test Webhook" button.
 4. Check your webhook endpoint for the received test data.

+To test job scraping:

+1. Configure your desired feed source.
+2. Click the "Manually Scrape Jobs" button.
+3. Check the Activity Log and Scraped Jobs sections for results.

 ## Permissions

 This extension requires the following permissions: